Scope of Testing

 Q: Do you do asbestos testing?

 A: No, AST does not carry out tests for asbestos.
-IPM Safety offers an accredited asbestos identification service.
-A list of accredited laboratories offering asbestos or occupational testing in Tasmania is available by searching NATA
+A list of accredited laboratories offering asbestos or occupational testing in Tasmania is available by searching the NATA website.

 Choosing Tests and Analytes

 Q: Can you tell me what to test for?

 A: We can provide some general advice regarding testing but AST is not a professional consulting service.
 If you require professional recommendations on a detailed written report then a professional consulting service may be required.
 Consultants can be found in the yellow pages or online.
 This is further clarified below.

 Q: How do I work out what to test for?

 A: If you are unsure what to test for, please contact us at AST to discuss your situation and circumstances and our staff may be able to help you decide what analysis is required.
 We can also refer you to relevant guidelines or regulatory bodies.

 Q: I have an unidentified substance and don’t know what it is.
 Can you find out for me?